Binsk/u3d-development/README.md

 # NOTICE
-This project is now on (Codeberg)[https://codeberg.org/Binsk/Upset3D]!
+This project is now maintained on [Codeberg](https://codeberg.org/Binsk/Upset3D)!

 I will likely be archiving this repo soon as updates will be occuring on the above link instead of here.